romeoaaron21/handraiser/DESIGN_SPEC.md

 ## Requirements

-1. Login Page:
+1. Login Page: **!
+Omit this requirement for now !**

-   - Students and mentors should be able to login to the Handraise application.
+   - Students and mentors should be able to login to the Handraiser application.
      Ideally authorization would be verified using Google as the 0Auth provider.

 2. Class Selection Page: